8th July 2020

-The Offa’s Dyke Centre will remain closed until such time that NHS and Government advice says that it is safe to re-open once again.
+The Offa’s Dyke Centre is missing its visitors but we will remain closed until such time that the NHS and Government advises that it is safe to re-open once again; the safety of everyone must come first.

 Offa’s Dyke Association – who we are and what we do